Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Sentiero Bonacossa North Trail is a secured and exposed path that traverses the Cadini Group of the Sexten Dolomites.
 Adventurous sure-footed hikers who have no fear of heights will love this route!
 It’s unforgettable and it’s the best way to take in the famous Cadini di Misurina viewpoint.

-Hikes in the Nuvolau-Averau Group
+Nuvolau-Averau Group Hikes

 Rifugio Nuvolau and Cinque Torri Hike is a circular route that strings together Lago di Lìmedes, Rifugio Averau, Rifugio Nuvolau, and Cinque Torri, tracing a section of the Alta Via 1.
 It doesn’t utilize the 5 Torri chairlift.
 Of all the hikes around Cortina d’Ampezzo, this is my least favorite, because of the ski infrastructure.